Unsecured personal loans must-knows

 10. You can borrow from a range of providers

-When you start your hunt for a competitive unsecured loan deal, don't automatically go for a major bank provider, as there are plenty of other deals from credit unions and peer to peer lenders with great rates and features, due to the fact they have lower overheads and don't need to pay dividends back to shareholders.
+When you start your hunt for a competitive unsecured loan deal, don't automatically go for a bank personal loan, as there are plenty of other deals from credit unions and peer to peer lenders with great rates and features, due to the fact they have lower overheads and don't need to pay dividends back to shareholders.

 Mozo's personal loan comparisons let you enter how much you want to borrow to see what rates are available from different lenders and how much your monthly repayments will be.